-- ii) Any proposal to modify this EM&CP or a Segment EM&CP will address, but not be limited to, the following information: - i.Location of the utility, water, steam, sewer, and wastewater crossings and other nearby utility facilities, including CI facilities, and methods for protecting the cable and other facilities, including CI facilities, at those crossings and nearby locations; the plan will include detailed construction techniques, methods, and equipment descriptions for the protection of existing utilities including, but not limited to, how damage to existing utilities will be avoided and how any contingency will be met in case damage does occur, and for coordination with utilities and public service providers (CC#159c). - ii.Impact avoidance and/or minimization measures for regulated wetlands, streams, and other environmental resources including any maps and plan drawings of streams, regulated wetlands, and sensitive habitat crossing locations, site-specific stream-crossing techniques for the construction of the Facility and for the construction of any access roads to be used for such construction, and selective vegetation-clearing techniques in areas near streams or regulated wetlands (CC#159u). - iii.Details of erosion control plans, including grading and filling at the overland Construction Zone, Converter Station, and substation, so as to provide for the control of discharges incidental to the construction of the Facility, including to stormwater, groundwater, and surface waters, and meet applicable water quality standards (CC#159y). - iv.
-Other mitigation measures as appropriate to demonstrate compliance with other permits and approvals (CC#159ii).
+- 25) Any proposal to modify this EM&CP will address, but not be limited to, the following information: - a) Location of the utility, water, steam, sewer, and wastewater crossings and other nearby utility facilities, including CI facilities, and methods for protecting the cable and other facilities, including CI facilities, at those crossings and nearby locations; the plan will include detailed construction techniques, methods, and equipment descriptions for the protection of existing utilities including, but not limited to, how damage to existing utilities will be avoided and how any contingency will be met in case damage does occur, and for coordination with utilities and public service providers (CC159c). - b) Impact avoidance and/or minimization measures for regulated streams including any maps and plan drawings of streams, site-specific stream-crossing techniques for the construction of the Facility and for the construction of any access roads to be used for such construction, and selective vegetation-clearing techniques in areas near streams (CC 159u). - c) Details of erosion control plans, including grading and filling at the overland Construction Zone so as to provide for the control of discharges incidental to the construction of the Facility, including to stormwater, groundwater, and surface waters, and meet applicable water quality standards (CC159y). - d) Other mitigation measures as appropriate to demonstrate compliance with other permits and approvals (CC 159ii). - e) Note of any specific construction timing windows that indicate when the conduit installation can be performed for each waterbody.
+These windows are directly related to the waterbody type and stream classification designated for each waterbody.
+In general, the protection of significant cold-water fisheries (i.e., trout streams) requires that construction only occur between June 1 and September 31, while waterbodies not classified as significant fisheries or waterbodies do not always have specific construction windows (BMP Document Section 26).
+All designated trout streams along the Project route will be avoided by crossing over or under existing culverts, which will avoid disturbance of these streams.
+Where the Project crosses a waterbody over or under an existing culvert, there will be no time of year restrictions because the method does not require disturbance to the bed or bank of the stream (BMP Document Section 26).
+Should the culvert require replacement, then time of year restrictions for the work would apply.